How to Detox After a Weekend of Excess

 We all know the feeling: between all the food and drinks, the weekend got a little out of hand.
 Here's how you can detox after all that excess.

-Either way, your body feels is feeling the excess and it’s time to cleanse your system of toxins.
-Find out how to detox after a weekend of excess below.
+You’ve had an amazing weekend with friends at a party or club.
+Or maybe you enjoyed yourself at a wedding or family holiday.
+Either way, your body is feeling the excess and it’s time to cleanse your system of toxins.
+Find out how to detox after a weekend of excess in this article.

-This also means drinking too much.
-Some times of the year, especially the weekends, many people take the opportunity to eat or drink anything and everything.
-We consume everything put in front of us.
+In order to detox after a weekend of excess, you may also have to recover from drinking too much.
+Certain times of the year, many people take the opportunity to eat or drink anything and everything.
+When this happens, we consume everything put in front of us.

 If you’ve had a crazy weekend and the next day can’t even get out of bed, or if you know you have a big party or holiday coming up, pay attention to these tips to detox after eating or drinking too much.